 In this way, a researcher's journey begins with the planning phase, moves onto the active research project phase, and eventually concludes.
 These three major phases of a research project represent milestones on the data lifecycle in which university services may provide crucial support.
 We invite you to browse our offerings according to these three phases represented on our home page: planning for data management, actively working with data, sharing and preserving your data.

 At any point in the journey, reskilling may be required.
 Our data training portfolio is extensive and will continue to grow.
-Speak to us about postgraduate training requirements.
+Talk to us (via the Contact box above) about postgraduate training requirements.
 Partner with us to develop the training you and your group need to thrive in a data-centric research environment.